-- Monster Rancher had the Zilla, a freaky whale/bear hybrid.
+- Monster Rancher had the Zilla, a freaky whale/gorilla hybrid.

 - One of the later puzzles in Azada: Ancient Magic requires you to free the Baron (Munchausen) from a giant sea monster's mouth.

-- Monster Hunter Tri features new mechanics which allow your character to swim and fight underwater.
-Obviously this has introduced a whole slew of new aquatic monsters including a lightning-spewing serpent/crocodile mix and a large, grotesque Angler Fish capable of perfect camoflage, blinding flashes of light and inflating into a spined ball.
-There is also a Elder Dragon that is a football field long, and causes earthquakes with it's horns.
+- Monster Hunter: Monster Hunter Tri introduced mechanics allowing your character to swim and fight underwater.
+Obviously this introduced a whole slew of new aquatic monsters, including a lightning-spewing serpent/crocodile mix and a large, grotesque Angler Fish capable of perfect camoflage, blinding flashes of light and inflating into a spined ball.
+There is also a marine Elder Dragon that is a football field long, and causes earthquakes with its horns.

 - Shadow of the Colossus features two: the electric eel colossus that is frankly terrifying, and the wading lake monster, which is terrifying AND frustrating.